 As teenagers, our brains are not yet fully developed to make the best decisions.
 The rate of development differs based on individual.

-“The brain is growing and maturing but the last part of the brain to reach full maturity is the prefrontal cortex.
+“The brain is growing and maturing but the last part of the brain to reach full maturity is the prefrontal cortex (which fully develops in our 20s).
 This part of the brain is where a majority of the executive functions are located.
 These functions include attention, the ability to regulate emotions, plan/organize, logic, reason, the ability to inhibit impulses (verbal/behavior), problem solving, ability to multi-task, and working memory.”
 See Ever Wonder Why Teens Make Such Bad Decisions? in link below for more info on this.

 In other words, giving kids too much freedom is dangerous.
 Yet at the same time, having too many restrictions will make teenagers rebel.